Fleckism/SecurityPlus/SecurityPlus/3A Assess Organizational Security L3a.md

 ### curl

 curl is a command line client for performing data transfers over many types of protocol ([curl.haxx.se](https://curl.haxx.se/)).
-This tool can be used to submit HTTP GET, POST, and PUT requests as part of web application vulnerability testing. curl supports many other data transfer protocols, including FTP, IMAP, LDAP, POP3, SMB, and SMTP.
+This tool can be used to submit Hyper Text Transfer ProtocolTTPs]] GET, POST, and PUT requests as part of web application vulnerability testing. curl supports many other data transfer protocols, including FTP, IMAP, LDAP, POP3, SMB, and SMTP.

 ### Nessus